 - Dual diagnosis treatment

 - Music therapy

 - Yoga and mindfulness

-Destinations for Teens in Woodland Hills, CA and Las Vegas, NV treats teens, exclusively.
+Destinations for Teens in Woodland Hills, CA, treats teens exclusively.
 At Destinations for Teens, your young person finds the support and security they need to fully grow from their substance abuse into a healthier life of recovery.
-Call Destinations for Teens now at [Direct] to learn more about available programs and get the help your loved one needs before side effects of Vyvanse limit their options.
+Call Destinations for Teens now at 877.466.0620 to learn more about available programs and get the help your loved one needs before the side effects of Vyvanse limit their options.